Silvertown Tunnel: Background

 Downstream east from Tower Bridge, there are four road crossings of the River Thames – the Rotherhithe Tunnel (opened in 1908), the northbound and southbound bores of the Blackwall Tunnel (opened in 1897 and 1967 respectively) and the Dartford Crossing (western tunnel opened in 1963, the eastern tunnel in 1980 and the bridge in 1991).

 Both the Rotherhithe Tunnel and the northbound bore of the Blackwall Tunnel are subject to size and height restrictions, limiting the types of vehicles that can cross the river in this location.
 The Dartford Crossing is the next downstream crossing of the river and does not have these restrictions, however it is located around 16 mi east of Blackwall – and is highly congested.

-The Blackwall Tunnel is also highly congested, carrying around 90,000 vehicles each weekday with around 3,000 per hour at peak times.
+The Blackwall Tunnel is also highly congested, carrying around 3,000 vehicles per hour at peak times.
 Delays often occur at Blackwall due to the 4.0 m height restriction for northbound journeys.
 As a consequence, cross-river bus journeys on route 108 have unreliable journey times, with the route often cited as amongst the least reliable in London.

 Since 1999, major public transport improvements in east London have added cross-river connections, including the Jubilee Line Extension, extensions of the Docklands Light Railway to Lewisham and Woolwich Arsenal and the opening of the Crossrail Project as the Elizabeth line.